 How to Calculate Home Office Expenses and Depreciation

-Freelancers can generally take a deduction for their home office expenses when they work from home.
-Some rules apply, but they're not particularly burdensome.
+Freelancers and others who operate home businesses can generally take a deduction for their home office expenses.
+Some rules apply, but they are not particularly burdensome.
 You might also have a number of business expenses and assets you can claim as deductions.

 The Rules for Claiming Home Office Expenses

-Taking a deduction for a home office is one of the best things about being self-employed.
-You get to convert a portion of your personal expenses into tax-deductible business expenses.
-Now, about those rules...
+Taking a deduction for a home office is a significant benefit of being self-employed.
+You can convert a portion of your personal expenses into tax-deductible business expenses subject to the following rules:

 - You cannot deduct more than your net business profit.
-If your home office deduction works out to $3,000 but you only made $2,000, you're limited to a $2,000 deduction.
-Any unused home office deduction can be carried over to the following year, however.
-It's not lost forever or entirely.
+If your home office deduction is calculated to be $3,000, but you only made $2,000, you are limited to a $2,000 deduction.
+Any unused home office deduction can be carried over to the following year so it is not lost entirely.

 - Your office space must be your principal place of business.
 In other words, you run your freelance operation from that location.
-This doesn't necessarily mean that you can't serve clients elsewhere, but you must manage your business from your home office rather than at any other location.
+This does not necessarily mean that you cannot serve clients elsewhere, but you must manage your business from your home office rather than at any other location.

 How to Calculate Your Home Office Expenses